kirubarajan/crypt/README.md

 # crypt

-Winner of PennApps XV's Best Security Award and Best Implementation of the Button API 🎉🎉🎉

 ![ScreenShot](http://i.imgur.com/sZjuyZp.png)

 A powerful account management system that secures all your internet identities - from email to password generation.